-□ Review the student instructions for "Exaggeration."

-□ Have the student brainstorm using the "Exaggeration Worksheet."
+□ Review the student instructions for "Exaggeration."□ Have the student brainstorm using the "Exaggeration Worksheet."

-□ Student writes her two-paragraph "sloppy copy."

-- The student will edit both paragraphs using the same checklist; there is a column to check for EACH of the two paragraphs. - You, on the other hand, will have a Teacher Checklist for EACH paragraph.
+- ☐ Student writes her two-paragraph "sloppy copy." - ☐ Student Writing Skills Checklist Lesson 20. - The student will edit both paragraphs using the same checklist; there is a column to check for EACH of the two paragraphs. - You, on the other hand, will have a Teacher Checklist for EACH paragraph.

-□ Have student write the first revision of "Exaggeration."
+☐ Have student write the first revision of "Exaggeration."

-- Use the Teacher's Writing Skills Checklist Lesson 20 and suggestions, TM p.
-126. - Note that this lesson gives you TWO checklists, one for EACH paragraph.
+- ☐ Edit your student's first revision. - Use the Teacher's Writing Skills Checklist Lesson 20 and suggestions, TM p.
+122. - Note that this lesson gives you TWO checklists, one for EACH paragraph. - ☐ Paper-clip your checklists to the top of her work.

-- □ Go over your comments and suggestions with student before she writes her final draft. - □ Student writes the final draft of her paragraphs.
+- ☐ Go over your comments and suggestions with student before she writes her final draft. - ☐ Student writes the final draft of her paragraphs.

-• The Student Workbook contains two forms.
+- ☐ Use the Composition Evaluation form. - The Student Workbook contains two forms.
 Decide whether you prefer to grade each "Exaggeration" paragraph separately or whether you would rather give one composition grade for the entire assignment (both paragraphs together).